Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsection{Generalization Analysis}

-The various designs in GEM are to improve the generalization of this manipulation system with minimal cost.
-This subsection conducts experiments to validate the generalization capabilities of GEM from different perspectives.
+Thanks to the many designs in GEM, it shows strong generalization in various unseen scenarios, making it suitable for real applications.
+This subsection analyzes the generalization capabilities of GEM from different perspectives.